History of Berliner FC Dynamo (1978–1989): Controversy, complaints and sanctions (1985–1986)

-Other officials would also be sanctioned by the DFV in the following months.
+Other officials would also be sanctioned by the DFV for their performances in matches involving BFC Dynamo after this.
 Referee Reinhard Purz and linesman Günter Supp were questioned for their performances during the controversial match between FC Rot-Weiß Erfurt and BFC Dynamo and on the ninth matchday of the 1985-86 DDR-Oberliga on 26 October 1985.
 BFC Dynamo won the match 2–3.
 During the 1984-85 season, local and regional SED newspapers had remarkably often taken a stand against BFC Dynamo-friendly decisions.
 This time, the journalist Gerhard Weigel wrote in the local Thuringian newspaper Das Volk that Purz made "two match-changing mistakes".
 According to Weigel, Purz allegedly gave BFC Dynamo an irregular goal and denied FC Rot-Weiß Erfurt a "clear penalty".
 Even BFC Dynamo Coach Jürgen Bogs said after the match that his team did not need that kind of "nature conservation".
 The DFV sanctioned Purz with a ban for the rest of 1985 and Supp with a ban for three match days.
 (Note: However, journalist Joachim Pfitzner wrote in Die neue Fußballwoche that he thought that Martin Busse of FC Rot-Weiß Erfurt had let himself fall in the penalty area and should not have been awarded a penalty, and that Andreas Thom of BFC Dynamo still had two FC Rot-Weiß Erfurt players in front of him when the ball was passed to him for the winning goal.
 Busse had dribbled against Frank Rohde in the controversial situation.
 Rohde said: "He collided a bit with my elbow, then he let himself fall."
 However, Rohde also told a journalist from Junge Welt that: "It was certainly not entirely clean on my part.
 You could give a penalty for that.")

 BFC Dynamo Chairman Manfred Kirste sent angry letters to media outlets after the match against FC Rot-Weiß Erfurt about reporters he thought fomented anti-BFC sentiments and accused television commentators of failing to correct the "varied eyesight" of the spectators in Erfurt.
 He also complained: "In the previous weeks, we were rightly criticized for the poor fitness level in our team.
 Now, when the performances have improved, when the team is playing well and fighting... allegedly 'dubious decisions' by the refereeing collective are being sought out and pushed to the fore!"
 In a meeting with DFV leadership on 30 October 1985, journalists expressed indignation at Kirstes attempt to influence the press.